 zest of one orange

-While the yams are cooling, dissolve the corn starch in the cold water until fully dissolved.
+While the yams are cooling, dissolve the corn starch in the cold water and stir with a whisk until fully dissolved.
 Add the remaining sauce ingredients and cook over medium heat, stirring frequently.
 Once the mixture comes to a boil, continue boiling until the sauce thickens (about 10 minutes).
 Remove from heat and pour in the apricots and pecans.

 Peel the cooled yams and cut into big chunks.
 Depending on the yams, you may need to also use a knife to slice off the outer layer beneath the skin.
-Cut away any discolored areas and then slice the yams into good sized chunks.
+Cut away any discolored areas and then slice the yams into good sized chunks about 3/4 inch square.
+If some of the sliced chunks are still firm, you can place them in a microwave and cook on high for 1 1/2 to 2 minutes to soften.
 Arrange the yams in a deep, 9x12 casserole dish.
 Pour the apricot sauce over the yams in the casserole dish, distributing the apricots and pecans throughout the yams.

-Place the casserole dish over a jelly roll pan and bake at 350° F for about 20-25 minutes or until heated through and bubbly.
+When you are nearing serving time, place the casserole dish over a jelly roll pan and bake at 350° F for about 20-25 minutes or until heated through and bubbly.
+Gently stir the yams to distribute the sauce and serve.